-How Mobile Apps Are Integrated with Internet of Things (IoT)
+How Mobile Apps Are Integrated with the Internet of Things (IoT)

 As per the report by Statista “The global smart home market is forecasted to grow to around 40.9 billion U.S. dollars till 2020 and the overall global revenue of the smart home automation market is projected to reach 20.8 billion U.S. dollars in 2020.”

 How does all this happen?
-Actually all appliances involved in these systems are interconnected through cloud-based technology to a main hub which can be controlled through an app on the users’ Smartphones, tablets or wearable like Smartwatches.
+Actually all appliances involved in these systems are interconnected through cloud-based technology to the main hub which can be controlled through an app on the users’ smartphones, tablets or wearable like Smartwatches.
 Mobile connectivity and in-built sensors in devices strengthen the IoT ecosystem creating a new world of opportunities.

 In an IoT-enabled environment, our mobile devices will act as the main interface through which we can interact with our IoT-enabled devices.
 One of the reasons why IoT is fast becoming a mainstream technology is that our mobile devices come fully-loaded with features like geo-location based technology and multiple connectivity options like WiFi, Bluetooth and NFC.
 These qualities in our mobile devices qualify them to be at the core of the IoT ecosystem.

 Let us see one more example of the awesomeness of IoT-enabled mobile apps.
 Earlier when a guest wanted to enter a hotel room, he needed a key or an access card.
 With IoT-enabled Smartphones, a guest can just open the hotel’s app on his Smartphone, select the relevant options and proceed into the room as if he owns it.
 Amazing isn’t it?

 How Bots Are the Future of Mobile Apps?

 • Bots are said to be the next big thing.
 Experts feel Bots may even replace mobile apps.
 Here are the reasons why: